 One of the areas where a spreadsheet fails is that data just sits there unless you manually make it move somewhere.
 It’s dependent on emails and people remembering the approval workflow and following up on it.

 Your system should let employees collaborate.
 There should be room for scalability.
 A system with automatic approvals based on predefined criteria is effective in cutting down your approval times.

 A budget is rarely set in stone.
 It goes through a bunch of iterations before you arrive at the one that gets the green light.
 It’s important to keep track of all the versions and it also ensures that only the latest version is available for approval.

-A good budget approval app gives you insights and helps you identify bottlenecks.
+A good budget management system gives you insights and helps you identify bottlenecks.
 It becomes easy to compare previous years’ data to avoid any discrepancies.

 When you’re using spreadsheets to handle budgets, you need to manually gather data from different sources like accounting, expense management, and payroll.
 Connecting all these systems is vital to ensure everything runs smoothly and efficiently.

 Every organization has its own budget workflow.
 There could be one person who prepares the budget, or a whole team could be involved in the process.
 Budgets are approved by one or more people, or you may need budgets on a project basis.
 The bottom line is that what works for one organization might not work for another.